Clarinet Sonatas (Brahms): I. Allegro appassionato

 The first movement is in sonata form.
 It begins with a solo piano introduction in three parallel octaves, outlining a recurring motif throughout the movement.
 The clarinet then enters with the slurred first theme.
 The piano takes over the theme, with the clarinet playing more of an embellishing role.
 It was normal in clarinet music before the sonatas for the soloist to play mostly, if not always, the melody.
-Brahms did not reduce the scope of the piano part to accommodate for the clarinet, but created a more equal and harmonious relationship between soloist and accompanist.
+Brahms did not reduce the scope of the piano part to accommodate for the clarinet, but created a more equal and harmonious relationship between soloist and pianist.
 The quiet transition between the two themes is in D♭ major and features staggered entrances between the hands of the piano.
 The second theme introduces dotted rhythms and is marked marcato, contrasting with the first theme.
 It passes through many key areas quickly before finally resting on C minor.